sanshirookazaki/dsy/README.md

 ### YAML configuration

-A fixture YAML file must contains the information about your datastore entity with the keys: schema and entities.
+A fixture YAML file must contains the information about your datastore entity with the keys.
 For example:

 ```
-scheme:
 kind: User
 key: ID

 entities:
 - ID: 1